usmans58/terraform-3-tier-infrastructure/README.md

 # 🔐 Security Considerations
 	•	The database subnet does not have internet access.
 	•	Security groups restrict access between tiers using specific ports.
-	•	Public access is allowed only through the ALB to the web tier.

 # Cleanup